top of page

 Mitigation credits to offset impacts to

-Oregon white oak (Quercus garryana) is Washington’s only native oak species and provides valuable habitat to numerous wildlife species.
-A decline in the abundance of Oregon white oak woodlands in Washington has led to the protection of these habitats under Washington State Department of Fish and Wildlife’s (WDFW) Priority Habitats and Species (PHS) designation, which is regulated by Washington State counties under the Growth Management Act through Critical Area Ordinances.
-Oregon white oak mitigation credits will be available starting in 2021 to offset development impacts and comply with local permits for development projects in the Lower Columbia.
+Oregon white oak (Quercus garryana) is Washington’s only native oak species and provides valuable habitat for numerous wildlife species.
+A decline in the abundance of Oregon white oak in Washington has led to the protection of these Oregon White Oak Woodlands under Washington State Department of Fish and Wildlife’s (WDFW) Priority Habitats and Species (PHS) designation, which is regulated by Washington State counties under the Growth Management Act through Critical Area Ordinances.
+Reservations and sales for Oregon white oak mitigation credits to offset development impacts and comply with local permits for development projects in the Lower Columbia River Valley are available now.
+Contact us for more information.